 Smart Factory, Industry 4.0 & IoT

-Internet of Things (IoT) and Smart Factory APSIn the not-so-distant future, all technologies will be integrated and will cooperate to create a smarter, efficient whole; this is called the internet of things (IoT).
+In the not-so-distant future, all technologies will be integrated and will cooperate to create a smarter, efficient whole; this is called the internet of things (IoT).
 To the manufacturing world, that means that facilities will become smart factories.
 When all aspects of the plant - from shop floor to sales - are interconnected digitally, the data gained from IoT creates transparency into manufacturing operations.
 Management and IT departments work in harmony within blended data and production areas, transforming the manufacturing process from a complex of isolated silos into a seamless production environment.
+Smart Factory Industry 4.0

 IoT on the floor: